 Alan Pearlman was destined to be an engineer since the day he was born.
 His father designed movie theater projectors and his grandfather made parts for phonograph machines.
 A fascination with sound occupied his interest from an early age.
 As a child he built amateur radios and in 1948, as a student at Worcester Polytechnic Institute, he wrote a paper on electronic music in which he said: “The electronic instrument’s value is chiefly as a novelty.
 With greater attention on the part of the engineer to the needs of the musician, the day may not be too remote when the electronic instrument may take its place as a versatile, powerful, and expressive instrument.”
-Quite a foresight that early on, 20 years before commercial electronic instruments hit the market.
+That was quite a foresight 20 years before commercial electronic instruments hit the market.
 In 1969, after spending the first part of his career developing amplifiers for purposes unrelated to the music industry, he heard Wendy Carlos’ Switched on Bach, the influential album that overdubbed multiple tracks played on a Moog synthesizer.
 He decided to design his own electronic instrument and started a new company.
 He christened it Tonus and later changed it to ARP, his childhood nickname (after Alan R. Pearlman).
 This is the story of the instruments his company created during the 1970s and the wonderful range of music realized with them in the hands of skillful musicians.

 The first ARP instrument is interestingly a rare one due its lack of commercial success, yet the only model that got a visual exposure at a major Hollywood movie.
 Pearlman knew its competition well, and scrutinized the Moog synthesizer, the uncontested manufacturer of synths up to that point.
 While the Moog was highly regarded for its excellent quality of sound, it had two main deficiencies in its early models.
 A synth uses various modules that generate, modify and impact a sound in various methods, thus changing the characteristics of the sound.
 You can control various aspects of these modules, each modifying the sound in unique ways.
 This is what knobs and sliders usually do on a synth panel.
-Back in the day these modules were each a chunk of electric circuitry, with a signal in and signal out connectors.
+Back in the day these modules were each a chunk of electric circuitry, with signal in and signal out connectors.
 You could determine how the modules will feed each other by connecting them with patch cords.
 With large panel and lots of inputs and outputs, this essentially rendered you a switchboard operator when you were experimenting with new sounds.

 Pearlman realized this user interface problem and came up with a set of sliding matrix switches for each module.
 It was still an intimidating interface as you can see in the picture below, but the first synthesizer that came out of his factory, the ARP 2500, did not require patch cables and was easier to use.